The Extended Codes of Some Linear Codes: Introduction

 \subsection{The objectives of this paper}

+This paper is mainly concerned with the following open problem: \begin{open} What are the parameters of an extended code $\overline{\C}(\bu)$ for a given linear code $\C$ and vector $\bu$? \end{open}

-The objectives of this paper are the following: \begin{enumerate} \item Present several fundamental results about the extended codes of linear codes over finite fields. \item Study the parameters of the extended codes of several infinite families of linear codes over finite fields. \item Analyse the parameters of the extended codes of nonbinary Hamming codes. \item Construct a number of infinite families of linear codes with optimal parameters. \end{enumerate}
+The objectives of this paper are the following: \begin{enumerate} \item Present several fundamental results about the extended codes $\overline{\C}(\bu)$ of linear codes over finite fields. \item Study the parameters of the extended codes $\overline{\C}(\bu)$ of some infinite families of linear codes over finite fields. \item Analyse the parameters of the extended codes $\overline{\C}(\bu)$ of nonbinary Hamming codes. \item Construct several infinite families of linear codes with optimal parameters with the extending technique $\overline{\C}(\bu)$. \item Solve Open Problem \ref{prob-1120} for certain families of linear codes $\C$ and certain vectors $\bu$. \end{enumerate}